abcasada/goldenhour_v2/README.md

 The script `idealtrip.py` takes a list of dates and latitudes in `data_input\latitude_dates.csv` (which were presumably previously determined to be an ideal trip based on looking at results in GH_times) and returns `data_output\GH_times_<timestamp>.csv`, containing the start and end time of morning and evening golden hour for each date at the given latitude.

+## tripsplit.py

+WIP to take driving directions and split into days and return latitudes to use in `latitude_dates.csv`.

 ## Requirements

 ### Python version